 If you are a BKA talk organiser and would like us to do multiple talks as part of your winter series please email us HERE so we can discuss your needs for a series of talks that compliment each other.
 For one off talks please use the form below.

-A year of british beekeeping – This is a great talk for non-beekeeping clubs that are interested in learning about the basic yearly cycle of honey bees in the UK.
+A year of British beekeeping – This is a great talk for non-beekeeping clubs that are interested in learning about the basic yearly cycle of honey bees in the UK.
 There are lot’s of photos illustrating the whole year with everything explained assuming there is no experience of beekeeping with the member attending.

 How we manage hives as a bee farmer – One of the questions we always get asked is how do you have time to manage so many hives?
-In this talk we will explain the practices we use to efficiently manage our hives through the season to maximise honey flows when they come.
+In this talk Matthew will explain the practices we use to efficiently manage our hives through the season to maximise honey flows when they come.
 How we move hives from crop to crop and tips that hobby beekeepers can do to help them better manage their hives thinking like a bee farmer.

-Extracting honey a sticky job!- In this talk I will show you around our honey room with photos.
+Extracting honey a sticky job!- In this talk Matthew will show you around our honey room with photos.
 We will discuss clearing the supers, transporting them and all aspects of uncapping, extracting and jarring.
 We will talk about different types of honey like Oil Seed Rape, Heather honey and cut comb.
-While we show you around the equipment we use I’ll make recommendations for different scales of beekeepers from those with one or two hives to those looking to expand their beekeeping significantly.
+While we show you around the equipment we use Matthew will make recommendations for different scales of beekeepers from those with one or two hives to those looking to expand their beekeeping significantly.